 When you start up the game, you are greeted with this rather peculiar title screen.

 The title screen asks you a rather strange question: "Would you like to continue?"
 Continue what, I wonder...?
-Maybe I'm just being an idiot...
 Under the question are two options you can click on, "Yes!" and "No." Clicking on "No." will yield no results, hovering over it will cause the option to change to "Never!"...
-Not really necessary, but humor is always welcome; this is Ace Attorney, after all.
+I don't see a point in this, but hey, why not?

 When clicking on "Yes!", you will be given a choice of 4 roles: Defense, Prosecution, Witness, and Judge.
 As a result, only a max of 4 players can play on a server...
-Not a lot, not gonna lie.
+Hideously low.
 Perhaps the game should allow for more witnesses?
-That way, I don't have to keep making up personalities for new witnesses on the stand.
+That way, cases with multiple witnesses become easier to do.

 Also, not to be nitpicky, but doesn't that screenshot seem a bit empty to you?
 Perhaps a "Choose your Role" above the options wouldn't have hurt...

 This is the courtroom you find yourself in when you choose a role.
 What's notable about this game is that you cannot move around at all; you stay in your place at all times.

 And yes, this picture is edited to cut out the judge. ;)

 On the right side of the screen is a box which you can use to chat.
 The special actions and color change depending on which role you are.
 For whatever reason, witnesses have no rights to do anything.
 Depressing.

 Incase you haven't noticed: "Take That!" is nowhere to be seen...
 I wonder why?